stfc/ansible-jupyter/README.md

 ### Local Environment Setup

+- Create a virtual environment `venv` using `python3 -m venv venv`
 - Upgrade `pip3` using `pip3 install pip --upgrade` to ensure you are using the latest version of pip.
-- Create a virtual environment `venv` using `python3 -m venv venv`
-- Activate `venv`
+- Activate `venv` using `. venv/bin/activate`
-- Install the python dependencies: `pip3 install -r py-requirements.txt`
+- Install the python dependencies: `pip3 install -r requirements.txt`
 - If you get an error about the version of setuptools, upgrade it manually using `pip3 install setuptools --upgrade`
 - Clone this repository and `cd` into it
 - Install Ansible requirements `ansible-galaxy collection install -r requirements.yml`